Salvador Alvarado: Military career

-In 1911, when Francisco I. Madero who had also been exiled into Texas, wrote the Plan de San Luis Potosí calling for the election to be declared null and void, and for Díaz to be overthrown, Alvarado recrossed the border into Mexico.
+In 1911, when Francisco I. Madero who had also been exiled into Texas, wrote the Plan of San Luis Potosí calling for the election to be declared null and void, and for Díaz to be overthrown, Alvarado recrossed the border into Mexico.
 He joined the revolutionary army as a captain, fighting Porfirio Díaz, under the command of Juan G. Carvajal.
 In February 1911, Madero and his forces attacked the city of Casas Grandes, Chihuahua and defeated Díaz's troops.
 A short time later, two of Madero's generals, Pascual Orozco and Pancho Villa against Madero's orders, attacked and defeated Díaz's federales at Ciudad Juárez, just across the border from El Paso, Texas.
 These victories led, in May 1911, to Porfírio Díaz's resignation and exile.
 A peace treaty was signed, Madero and his troops marched into Mexico City, elections were held and in November, 1911, Francisco Madero became Mexico's new President.

 Northern Mexico at this time was in open rebellion.
 In Sonora the Yaqui were waging guerrilla warfare, Morelos and Durango were also unstable, and Pascual Orozco, former Madero supporter, was attempting to usurp the authority of Chihuahua governor Abraham González.
 The conflicts kept Alvarado busy and he steadily climbed the military ranks from Major to Lieutenant Colonel to Colonel and finally General.
 In November 1911, Emiliano Zapata, angered at Madero's failure to implement land reform, wrote the Plan of Ayala, declaring Madero to be a traitor, created a land reform plan, and declared Madero's former general Orozco head of their revolt.
 Madero sent General Victoriano Huerta in 1912, to quash their revolt and he quickly defeated Orozco and sent him into exile.
 Alvarado fought alongside Huerta against Orozco and was promoted to the Chief of the Federal Auxiliary.